mrmanna/IBM-AI-EW-Capstone/README.md

 #### Findings

 1. **Prediction Consistency:**
-   - The `Predictions DataFrame` shows that the model predicts the same revenue value (`127241.704245`) for all 30 days in August 2019.
-This indicates a lack of variability in the model's predictions, suggesting that the model might not be capturing the underlying patterns in the data effectively.
+   - The `Predictions DataFrame` shows that the model predicts the same revenue value for any date rage of August 2019 and for both models (RF and LSTM).
+This indicates a lack of variability in the model's predictions, suggesting that the model **might not be capturing the underlying patterns in the data effectively**.

-2. **Actual Revenue Variability:**
-   - The `Actuals DataFrame` shows significant variability in daily revenue, ranging from negative values (e.g., `-185.12` on 2019-08-09) to high values (e.g., `54695.21` on 2019-08-21).
-This variability highlights the dynamic nature of the revenue data, which the current model fails to capture.

-3. **Model Performance:**
+2. **Model Performance:**
    - The large discrepancy between the predicted and actual revenue values indicates that the model is not performing well.
 The model's inability to predict the variability in revenue suggests that it may be overfitting or underfitting the data.

 #### Recommendations

-1. **Hyperparameter Tuning:**
-   - Implement additional hyperparameter tuning for the `RandomForestRegressor` to improve model performance.
-Consider tuning parameters such as `n_estimators`, `max_depth`, `min_samples_split`, `min_samples_leaf`, and `max_features`.

-2. **Feature Engineering:**
+1. **Feature Engineering:**
-   - Enhance feature engineering by adding more relevant time-series features, such as moving averages, rolling statistics, and additional lag features.
-This can help the model capture the underlying patterns in the data more effectively.
+   - I have not implemented enhanced feature engineering by adding more relevant time-series features, such as moving averages, rolling statistics, and additional lag features.
+This might help the model capture the underlying patterns in the data more effectively.

 3. **Data Quality Improvement:**
-   - Perform data cleaning to handle missing values, outliers, and inconsistencies.
+   - Need perform more data cleaning to handle missing values, outliers, and inconsistencies.
 Ensure that the dataset is complete and consistent over time.

 4. **Alternative Models:**
-   - Consider exploring alternative time-series models, such as ARIMA, SARIMA, or LSTM, which might be better suited for capturing the temporal dependencies and variability in the revenue data.
+   - I have tried RF and LSTM, should consider exploring alternative time-series models, such as ARIMA, SARIMA which might be better suited for capturing the temporal dependencies and variability in the revenue data.

 #### Conclusion